ATPase ASNA1

-ATPase ASNA1 also known as arsenical pump-driving ATPase and arsenite-stimulated ATPase is an enzyme that in humans is encoded by the ASNA1 gene.
+ATPase GET3 (also known as ATPase ASNA1, arsenical pump-driving ATPase and arsenite-stimulated ATPase) is an enzyme that in humans is encoded by the gene GET3 (previously ASNA1).

 Function

-ASNA1 is the human homolog of the bacterial arsA gene.
+GET3 is the human homolog of the bacterial arsA gene.
 In E. coli, arsA ATPase is the catalytic component of a multisubunit oxyanion pump that is responsible for resistance to arsenicals and antimonials.